pboehm/django-data-migration/README.md

 django-data-migration
 =====================

-Data migration framework for Django that migrates legacy data into your new django app
+`django-data-migration` is a reusable Django app that migrates your legacy data into your new django app.
+The only thing you have to supply is an appropriate SQL query that transforms your data fromthe old schema into your model structure.
+Dependencies between these migrations will be resolved automatically.
+Give it a try!